AdobeDocs/commerce-php/src/pages/developer/components/object-manager/index.md

 <InlineAlert variant="warning" slots="text"/>

-You may notice in the Magento 2 codebase that some core classes still call the `ObjectManager` directly.
+You may notice in the Adobe Commerce and Magento Open Source codebase that some core classes still call the `ObjectManager` directly.
 This code needs porting or exist for backward compatibility purposes.
 They are not tacit endorsements of using the `ObjectManager` directly.